nfons/Paperless-Scanner/README.md

 ### AI-Powered Filename Suggestions

-The application can automatically suggest filenames based on the document content:
+The application can automatically suggest filenames based on the document content using either OpenAI or Google Gemini:

 - After scanning, the AI will analyze the document and suggest a descriptive filename
 - You can accept the suggestion or enter your own filename
 - Filenames are automatically cleaned (spaces replaced with underscores, invalid characters removed)
+- Supports both OpenAI GPT-4o-mini and Google Gemini 2.5 Pro models

 ### Configuration Options